alpyen/Overgrowth-Scripting-Helper/README.md

 #### Helper Window
 - Save the steps while filtering so the tree view can be rebuilt faster
 - Nightmode
+- Load database.xml on the first time the window is being shown to not increase Notepad++'s startup time.

 #### Settings
 - Set Cheat Sheet and Helper Window OnToppable